allbertuu/sneakers/README.md

 ### Continued development 🎯

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-- Refine my knowledge of create responsive elements
+- Refine my knowledge of create responsive pages
-- Improve use of the react contexts
+- Improve the use of the React Contexts
+- Create modals more easily.

 ### Useful resources ✨

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) - This helped me to viewing my page on different screens at once.
+I really liked this extension and I think you too.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author 🙎🏻‍♂️